Thomas Becket: Early life

 Becket was born c.
-1119, or in 1120 according to later tradition, at Cheapside, London, on 21 December, the feast day of St Thomas the Apostle.
+1119 (or 1120 according to later tradition) at Cheapside, London, on 21 December, the feast day of Thomas the Apostle.
 He was the son of Gilbert and Matilda Beket.
-Gilbert's father was from Thierville in the lordship of Brionne in Normandy, and was either a small landowner or a petty knight.
+Gilbert's father was from Thierville in the lordship of Brionne in Normandy and was either a small landowner or a petty knight.
 Matilda was also of Norman descent – her family may have originated near Caen.
 Gilbert was perhaps related to Theobald of Bec, whose family was also from Thierville.
 Gilbert began his life as a merchant, perhaps in textiles, but by the 1120s he was living in London and was a property owner, living on the rental income from his properties.
 He also served as the sheriff of the city at some point.
 Becket's parents were buried in Old St Paul's Cathedral.

-One of Becket's father's wealthy friends, Richer de L'Aigle, often invited Thomas to his estates in Sussex, where Becket encountered hunting and hawking.
+One of Becket's father's wealthy friends, Richer de L'Aigle, often invited Thomas to his estates in Sussex where Becket encountered hunting and hawking.
 According to Grim, Becket learned much from Richer, who was later a signatory of the Constitutions of Clarendon against him.

-At the age of 10, Becket was sent as a student to Merton Priory south-west of the city in Surrey.
+At age 10, Becket was sent as a student to Merton Priory south-west of the city in Surrey.
 He later attended a grammar school in London, perhaps the one at St Paul's Cathedral.
 He did not study any subjects beyond the trivium and quadrivium at these schools.
-Around the age of 20, he spent about a year in Paris, but he did not study canon or civil law at the time and his Latin skill always remained somewhat rudimentary.
-Some time after Becket began his schooling, Gilbert Becket suffered financial reverses and the younger Becket was forced to earn a living as a clerk.
-Gilbert first secured a place for his son in the business of a relative – Osbert Huitdeniers.
-Later Becket acquired a position in the household of Theobald of Bec, by then Archbishop of Canterbury.
+Around age 20, he spent about a year in Paris, but he did not study canon or civil law at the time, and his Latin skill remained somewhat rudimentary.
+Some time after Becket began his schooling, his father suffered financial reverses, and Becket was forced to earn a living as a clerk; with the help of his father he secured a place in the business of a relative.
+Later Becket acquired a position in the household of Archbishop of Canterbury Theobald of Bec.

 Theobald entrusted him with several important missions to Rome and also sent him to Bologna and Auxerre to study canon law.
-In 1154, Theobald named Becket Archdeacon of Canterbury, and other ecclesiastical offices included a number of benefices, prebends at Lincoln Cathedral and St Paul's Cathedral, and the office of Provost of Beverley.
+In 1154, Theobald named Becket Archdeacon of Canterbury, and other ecclesiastical offices included benefices, prebends at Lincoln Cathedral and St Paul's Cathedral, and provost of Beverley.
 His efficiency in those posts led Theobald to recommend him to King Henry II for the vacant post of Lord Chancellor, to which Becket was appointed in January 1155.

-As Chancellor, Becket enforced the king's traditional sources of revenue that were exacted from all landowners, including churches and bishoprics.
+As chancellor, Becket enforced the king's traditional sources of revenue that were exacted from all landowners, including churches and bishoprics.
 King Henry sent his son Henry to live in Becket's household, it being the custom then for noble children to be fostered out to other noble houses.